bebopjmm/starfinder-campaigns/dead-echoes/Team/nisk.md

 ### Augmentations

 - **Vocal Modulator (Cyber-throat)**: You can more easily imitate accents or pronounce alien languages.
 When using Disguise to change your appearance, you gain a +2 circumstance bonus if the change in your voice also helps your disguise.
+- **Standard Datajack**: a programmable data port that allows you to access different types of computers and digital storage media.
+Any handheld computer can be inserted directly into the port, while larger systems need to be connected by an adapter cable.
+Having the system connected directly to your nervous system obviates the need for an interface to access data on a system.
+Actually operating the system requires you to use the Computers skill as usual.
+Some closed systems don’t allow data access or require you to do some rewiring to connect with a datajack (usually an Engineering check).

 ### Proficiencies